GoogleCloudPlatform/cymbal-superstore/README.md

 1. Start and Launch your Workstation from the console.
 1. Inside your Workstation's editor, click **Cloud Code - Sign in.** Follow the steps to sign in to your GCP account.
 1. Click **Cloud Code - No Project**, then select your project.
 1. Reload the editor.
-You should see a Duet AI icon in the left sidebar, as well as a Duet AI indicator on the bottom-right of your editor.
+You should see a Gemini AI icon in the left sidebar, as well as a Gemini AI indicator on the bottom-right of your editor.

 ### Part 2 - Use Terraform to deploy Cymbal Superstore